kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 The Asterisk software includes many features available in proprietary PBX systems: voice mail, conference calling, interactive voice response (phone menus), and automatic call distribution.
 In addition, users can create new functionality by writing dial-plan scripts in several of Asterisk's own extensions languages or by adding custom, loadable modules.

-## Internationalization

-Asterisk has become a popular IP-PBX worldwide due to its quality and flexibility.
-The American-English, French, Persian (i.e. Farsi) and Mexican-Spanish female voices for the Interactive voice response and voice-mail features of Asterisk are frequently updated.
-Many other languages and dialects are also available.
-Additionally, different voice sets are offered for commercial sale in different languages, dialects and genders.

 ## Preparatory Steps

 First, you must make a few structural decisions, before you deploy your cloud PBX.